Ikigai

 Community-focused

-When we learn how to optimize settings for a game or emulated system, let’s make that knowledge available to anyone who wants it.
+When we learn how to improve settings for a game or emulated system, we should share that knowledge.
+Let’s make it available to anyone who wants it.

-When the software on these devices doesn’t work as well as it could, let’s make it better and make those improvements available to everyone.
+When the software on these devices doesn’t work well, let’s make it better.
+We should make those improvements available to everyone.

 We get to spend time learning how to make the most out of a range of devices.
 We want to share that with the community.